How to Use this Guide

-That said, you can hire 3rd party professional and expect to pay up to $160/year, or get a registered agent free of charge when you incorporate with IncFile or CorpNet.
-They handle this along with so much more depending on your startup package.
+That said, you can hire 3rd party professional and expect to pay between $50-$200 per year, or get a registered agent free of charge for the first year when you incorporate with IncFile.
+They handle this along with much more depending on your startup package.

 It’s an important declarative document about the basics of your brand for the public record – county where the business will be located, name and address of brand, registered agent info, hours of operation, etc. You can file through mail or by using the state’s Online Filing System linked above.

 If you are mailing in a fillable form Certificate of Incorporation, mail it to New York Department of State, Division of Corporations, One Commerce Plaza, 99 Washington Avenue, 6th Floor, Albany, NY 12231, along with the filing fee or fax to (with a Credit/Debit Card Authorization Form for filing fees) +1(518) 474-1418.
 Credit/Debit Card Authorization is available here: https://www.dos.ny.gov/forms/corporations/1515-f.pdf